Severson-Group/eMach/docs/source/getting_started/tutorials/make_electric_machine_tutorial/index.rst

 --------------------------------------------------------------------

 In the previous step, all information associated with the 2D geometry of each machine component was defined.
-To convert these cross-sections to components, we need to define 1) the material defining the component 2) a method by which the 2D cross-section should be converted to a 3D component.
+To convert these cross-sections to components, we need to define 1) the material defining the component and 2) a method by which the 2D cross-section should be converted to a 3D component.
 For materials, ``eMach`` uses just a wrapper class with a ``name`` field.
 In the present implementation, this ``name`` directly corresponds to the name of materials existing by default in the FEA tool and the code simply assigns this material to the cross-section within the tool.
 For converting the cross-section to a 3D component, ``eMach`` currently